gorenje/github.bathrobe/WEARME.md

 Bathrobes are extremely Comfortable
 -----------------------------------

 Bathrobes are the single most underestimated piece of clothing on the planet.
 They are extremely comfortable, low maintenance and very undemanding.
-In addition the come in also sorts of colors (of course, the github bathrobe *must* be black), they don't need tailoring - they just fit.
+In addition they come in also sorts of colors (of course, the github bathrobe *must* be black), they don't need tailoring - they just fit.

 Protoype
 --------

-To prove the point, a protoype has been developed in hours.
+To prove the point, a protoype has been developed in hours of intense work.
 This protoype features ... well it's a bathrobe so you know what the features are :)

 ![Prototype](https://github.com/gorenje/github.bathrobe/raw/master/image.png)